 Fruhlingsfest: The main reason most of you chose this weekend to come to Munich, the festival will be rocking out each day until 11:00pm.
 Fruhlingsfest showcases two beer tents, Spaten’s Hippodrome and the Augustiner tent.
 Entrance to tents is free.

 Munich Bike Tour: Hailed by travelers as the best bike tour in Europe, Munich’s Bike Tour is the ideal way to cover all of the major city sights be entertained and learn about the city.
 Stops on the bike tour include, Marienplatz, Hofbrauhaus, English Gardens, Chinese Tower, Surfer’s Bridge, and Bavarian Parliament.

 Dachau Concentration Camp: Free admission - Located a 20 minute ride on the train from downtown Munich, this humbling experience brings into perspective the atrocities that occured during Nazi rule in World War II.
 Open 9:00 - 17:00.

 Deutsches Museum: 8.50 Euro - This interactive museum is the largest technological museum of its kind and is known for its historic artifacts that mark important steps in the field of science and technology.
 Open 9:00 - 17:00.

 BMW Museum: 12 Euro - The museum’s exhibitions, remodeled every few years, takes visitors into the motoring world of yesterday.
 Open 10:00 - 18:00.

-Neuschwanstein Castle Day Trip: from 45 Euro - Located in the heart of the Bavarian Alps, this beautiful castle became Walt Disney’s inspiration for Sleeping Beauty’s Castle.
+Neuschwanstein Castle Day Trip: Located in the heart of the Bavarian Alps, this beautiful castle became Walt Disney’s inspiration for Sleeping Beauty’s Castle.
 It is only possible to enter the castle on a guided tour.
 The location also hosts an Alpine Sledding track.